nikipediaweber/GenericEdgeApp/README.md

-# My first Industrial Edge App - App Developer Guide
+# Generic Industrial Edge App - App Developer Guide

 Creating a first Industrial Edge App on a development environment to deploy it to an Industrial Edge Device based on App Developer Guide.